Folkor1/CI_PP5_GoldenCoin/README.md

 The approach for promoting Golden Coin project includes social media marketing and email marketing.

 ### Social media marketing
-This type of marketing allows to access a large volume of user interactions, such as views, likes, reposts.
+This type of marketing allows to access a large volume of user interactions, such as views, likes, and reposts.
 A wide range of additional tools can also help to improve these stats.

 ![Facebook screenshot](media/facebook-hat-readme.JPG)

 ![Facebook screenshot](media/facebook-posts-readme.JPG)

 ### Email marketing
-Proper use of mailing lists may significantly expand the potential clients base, as well as retain existing ones.
+Proper use of mailing lists may significantly expand the potential client base, as well as retain existing ones.

 ![Mailchimp screenshot](media/sub-readme.JPG)